How to Integrate Siri into Third Party iOS Apps?

-We finally arrive at the answer to the much-asked question ‘How to extend your iOS app with Siri?’.
-In the following points, you will learn how to integrate Siri with your app in a very simple yet detailed manner.
+We finally arrive at the answer to the frequently asked question ‘How to extend your iOS app with Siri?’.
+In the following segment, you will learn how to integrate Siri with your app in a very simple yet detailed manner.

 Adding intent extensions

-As known beforehand, two apps run on their own and cannot interact with each other on iOS.
-This is where SiriKit comes into picture which allows one app to interact with other apps as well as share data.
+As mentioned beforehand, two apps that run on their own cannot interact with each other on iOS.
+This is where SiriKit comes into the picture.
+It allows one app to interact with the other as well as share data.
 This mechanism is known as extensions.
 Siri uses two extensions for this:

 Intent extension is how Siri and the application will interact with each other.
 It is crucial for the interaction and without this extension, Siri cannot be used.

-The Intent UI extension is used when the developers want to show custom view to the users.
-Siri already has a default view but if developers wish they can create a custom view for the apps.
+The Intent UI extension is used when the developers want to show a custom view to the users.
+Siri already has a default view but if developers wish they can create a custom view for the applications.

 The developers must specify the words that will allow the requests to be processed.
 This makes the work of the app a tad bit easier.
 The specified words also help the app to understand what the user wants.